arkq/cmusfm/README.md

 	$ grep 'user = ' ~/.cmus/cmusfm.conf || rm ~/.cmus/cmusfm.conf
 	$ cmusfm init

-After that you can edit `~/.cmus/cmusfm.conf` configuration file.
-Note, that for some changes to take place restart of the cmusfm server is required.
-To achieved this, one has to quit cmus player and then kill cmusfm background instance (e.g. `pkill cmusfm`).
+After that you can edit `~/.cmus/cmusfm.conf` configuration file. ~~Note, that for some changes to take place restart of the cmusfm server is required.
+To achieved this, one has to quit cmus player and then kill cmusfm background instance (e.g. `pkill cmusfm`).~~ Above statement is invalid if one's got [inotify](http://en.wikipedia.org/wiki/Inotify) subsystem available.